 MOON MOUNTAIN LODGE

 The views from Moon Mountain Lodge are breathtaking and unforgettable.
-The lodges are high up in the mountains overlooking the desert and the sunset is stunning.
+The lodges are high up in the mountains overlooking the Namib Desert and the sunset is stunning.
 Despite having a few problems, the hotel is very special and worth it for the location.

-Have you ever visited a desert?
+Have you ever visited Namib Desert in Namibia?
 Please share your experience with our readers in the comments below.
 Read Next > Discovering Cape Town, South Africa

 This website is a free resource and to keep it free for our readers we may use affiliate links in our articles.
 Please see our Disclosures for more information.